lbl-srg/obc/specification/source/codeGeneration.rst

 .. note:: Also possible, but outside of the scope
           of this project, is the translation of the control sequences to JavaScript, which could then be executed in a building automation system.
-          For a Modelica to JavasScript converter,
+          For a Modelica to JavaScript converter,
           see https://github.com/tshort/openmodelica-javascript.